springyworks/burnko/README.md

 <br />

-Deep Learning is a special form of software where you need very high level abstractions as well as extremely fast execution time.
-Rust is the perfect candidate for that use case since it provides zero-cost abstractions to easily create neural network modules, and fine-grained control over memory to optimize every detail.
+Deep Learning is a special form of software where you need very high level abstractions as well as fast execution time.
+Rust is a good candidate for that use case since it provides zero-cost abstractions to easily create neural network modules, and fine-grained control over memory to optimize every detail.